stlucasgarcia/mob/README.md

 ## Development setup

-For the firsts dependices, you need to install all requirements in ```requirements.txt``` and you must have PostgreSQL installed in your machine.
+For the firsts dependencies, you need to install all requirements in ```requirements.txt``` and you must have PostgreSQL installed in your machine.
 For now, you need to create the ```DiscordDB``` in your default public Schema, in the future that will be changed.

 ```sh
 pip install -r requirements.txt